All first-year, degree-seeking applicants, are eligible to be considered for merit scholarship!

 All scholarship recipients are expected to maintain satisfactory academic progress.

-Required candidate interviews (either in-person or via Skype) will be held the week of May 25–29, 2020.
-The VETU professional board will deliberate and decide on admissions and scholarship awards by June 3, 2020 and award recipients will be announced Friday, June 5, 2020.
+Required candidate interviews (either in-person or via Skype) will be held early June, 2020.
+The VETU professional board will deliberate and decide on admissions and scholarship awards.
 Candidates can be accepted as students at this time even if they do not win the scholarship award (if, for example, more than 5 applicants apply for the scholarship, or not enough candidates sufficiently fulfill the criteria).
 Such students may still apply for need-based financial aid.

 Eligibility for the merit-based scholarships: